girldevelopit/gdi-featured-js-intro/README.md

 ### Class 4: Introduction to the DOM
 Introduces the Document Object Model (DOM) and how to use JavaScript to interact with it.
 Includes finding and modifying nodes, events, and listening functions.

+### Also
+If you're interested in coming to our next event or want to learn more about the Cincinnati Chapter of Girl Develop It, feel free to check out our [chapter information page](https://www.girldevelopit.com/chapters/cincinnati) or what events we have coming up on [Meetup](https://www.meetup.com/Girl-Develop-It-Cincinnati/).